-- You can buy sleeping bags, backpacks or sheets that have been pre-treated against bed bugs.
+- You can buy sleeping bags, backpacks, or sheets that have been pre-treated against bed bugs.

 - Spray your equipment against bedbugs yourself using permethrin-based products.
-However be careful and make sure to follow the instructions as the product might be toxic to pets.
+However, be careful and make sure to follow the instructions as the product might be toxic to pets.

 - Arm yourself with a small torch so you can check the beds thoroughly, and if you know, you are sensitive to insect bites, in general, consult your GP and take along some medicine.
-Otherwise, you can buy general treatment in pharmacies along the road.
+Otherwise, you can buy a general treatment in pharmacies along the road.
 Pharmacies in Spain are like Starbucks, on every corner, literally.